cambriz902/quiz-app-prototype/README.md

 - **Before saving an answer, check if the user has already submitted an answer**, and add logic to handle duplicate submissions.
 - Handle quiz timer running out when user is offline.

-### Manual Test Plan
+## End-to-End Test Plan

+This test plan outlines test cases for verifying the core functionalities of the Next.js Quiz App.
+It includes navigation, quiz interactions, submission, results, edge cases, and API testing.

 #### Home Page Navigation
+**steps:**
+- User opens the app `/`.
+- Should display a title, description and View Quizzes button
+- User is able to click View Quizzes button to see quiz list

+***Expected Results:**
+- User sees home page title, description and button
+- Clicking View Quizzes button redirects them to `/quizzes/`

+#### List Page Navigation
 **Steps:**
-- User opens the app at `/`.
+- User opens the app at `/quizzes/`.
-- Homepage should display a list of available quizzes.
+- Should display a list of available quizzes.
 - User clicks a quiz, which redirects them to `/quizzes/[quiz_id]`.

 **Expected Result:**